siddhanthaldar/Point-Policy/README.md

 We have provided the instructions for [installation and data collection](instructions/installation_and_data_collection.md) and [code execution](instructions/code.md) at the respective links.

+## Dataset

+We have made the data used for Point Policy publicly available [here](https://huggingface.co/datasets/siddhanthaldar/Point-Policy/tree/main).

 ## Bibtex

 If you find this work useful, please cite the paper using the following bibtex: